Supply is the taxable event in GST.And includes all form of supply like sale, transfer, barter, exchange etc.

-Thus, in case a Company has a manufacturing facility say in Pune (Maharashtra) and a depot in Ahmedabad (Gujarat) then the company will be required to obtain registrations in both these states: Maharashtra and Gujarat.
-These registrations in Maharashtra and Gujarat will be treated as distinct persons.
+Thus, in case a Company has a manufacturing facility say in Pune (Maharashtra) and a depot in Ahmedabad (Gujarat) then the company is required to obtain registrations in both these states: Maharashtra and Gujarat.
+These registrations in Maharashtra and Gujarat are treated as distinct persons.

 Effectively, a transaction, say a branch transfer or stock transfer, between these two will attract GST.
 The GST levied by the supplier location will be available as credit to the recipient location.
 For valuation of such stock transfer, we need to refer separately to valuation rules.

 GST is payable on supply of goods or services or both.
 In this regard, taxpayers will have to classify whether a transaction is that of ‘goods’ or ‘services’ as:

 - Rate of GST for goods and services is different

 - Time of Supply for goods (section 12) and services (section 13) is different

 - Place of supply for goods and services is different